gsurma/text_predictor/README.md

 ## Datasets
-	kanye - Kanye West's discography (332 KB) darwin - the complete works of Charles Darwin (20 MB) reuters - a collection of reuters headlines (95 MB) war_and_peace - Leo Tolstoy's War and Peace novel (3 MB) wikipedia - excerpt from English Wikipedia (48 MB) hackernews - a collection of Hackernews headlines (90 KB)
+	kanye - Kanye West's discography (332 KB) darwin - the complete works of Charles Darwin (20 MB) reuters - a collection of Reuters headlines (95 MB) war_and_peace - Leo Tolstoy's War and Peace novel (3 MB) wikipedia - excerpt from English Wikipedia (48 MB) hackernews - a collection of Hackernews headlines (90 KB)